 With this story about food, feeding and renewed abundance, I’d like to introduce you to the newcomer on the African cuisine culinary scene.
 Asanka opened its doors in mid Feb 2017 to much anticipation.
 The two executive chefs have crafted a menu that provides an interesting take on some of the dishes the continent has to offer.
 The idea was to take recipes from north, east and west Africa and give them a fine dining twist.

-Well, let me mention a few of my personal Afro-fusion favourites.
+Well, let me mention a few of my personal Afro-fusion favorites.
 On the starter menu, the oxtail ravioli is by far the most interesting dish I’ve had in a while.
-The pasta is homemade and then stuffed with slow-cooked, shredded and tender oxtail.
+The desert is homemade and then stuffed with slow-cooked, shredded and tender oxtail.
 Another winner is the aniseed poached pear which is drenched in Gorgonzola cream and caramelised yogurt.

 For mains, the Moroccan spiced lamb loin is delicious.
 It is served with apricots, cauliflower mousse and soy marinated parsnips.
 My companion had the harissa brisket which is served with charred spring onion, potato chips and celeriac puree.